rodrigo-arenas/auto-clustering/docs/tutorials/basic_usage.rst

 How to Use auto-clustering
 ==========================

-auto-clustering performs metric optimization using ray-tune By defaults it search among a set of pipelines which contains common preprocessing, dimensionality reduction and clustering techniques.
+auto-clustering performs metric optimization using ray-tune.

+By defaults it search among a set of pipelines which contains common preprocessing, dimensionality reduction and clustering techniques.